chrisgleitze/full-vim-experience/README.md

 If you do and you want the full Vim in Neovim experience, then
 A) build your own Neovim config if you’re an advanced programmer OR

-# B) use a Neovim distribution, a so called “distro”.
+B) use a Neovim distribution, a so called “distro”.
 That is an out of the box Neovim configuration that includes everything you need, so you can start coding right away.
-I highly recommend the [LazyVim](https://www.lazyvim.org/) distro
+I highly recommend the [LazyVim](https://www.lazyvim.org/) distro.
 For keyboard-only navigation in the browser use [Vimium](https://vimium.github.io/) in Chrome and Firefox.
 For keyboard-only navigation on OS use [Fluent Search](https://fluentsearch.net/) on Windows and [Homerow](https://www.homerow.app/) on Mac.